J0HNN7G/vda/README.md

-# Visual De-Animation in PyTorch for Pool Balls
+# Visual De-Animation in PyTorch

-This is an unofficial PyTorch implementation of visual de-animation.
+This is an unofficial PyTorch implementation of visual de-animation, applied to pool ball simulations.

 ## Supported models
 We split our models into optical flow, perceptual module, physics module and graphics module.
 We have provided some pre-configured models in the ```config``` folder.